DataBiosphere/data-portal/content/releases/2020-mar/replicating-the-release-analysis.md

 #### 3. You should now see the processed data files.

 The processed files include the normalized expression matrices (in loom and h5ad formats), differential expression analyses, (xlsx), and Single Cell portal outputs.
-These are each described in the [Methods documentation](methods.md).
+These are each described in the [Methods](methods.md) documentation.

 **Note:** Although the normalized expression files (loom and h5ad) contain cell clustering, they do not yet contain cell type annotations.

 ## Annotating Release files
 The March2020 Release includes normalized expression matrices that have been annotated with the guidance of project contributors.
 This tutorial does not cover how to add these annotations to expression matrices, but there are multiple tools you can use to add annotations, including [LoomPy](http://loompy.org/) and [SCANPY](https://icb-scanpy.readthedocs-hosted.com/en/stable/).
 Additionally, you can add annotations using [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).
-See the [Working with Release Files guide](working-with-release-files.md) for details about creating your own Single Cell Portal study.
+See the [Working with Release Files](working-with-release-files.md) guide for details about creating your own Single Cell Portal study.

 ## Next steps
 You can export Cumulus workflow output files from the Terra workspace to a Single Cell Portal study.
 There, you can visualize cell clusters and make annotations.
-Please see the [“Working with Release Files” documentation](working-with-release-files.md) for available tools (including Single Cell Portal) you can use to interact with Release data.
+Please see the [Working with Release Files](working-with-release-files.md) documentation for available tools (including Single Cell Portal) you can use to interact with Release data.

 If you have any suggestions for this tutorial or questions, please see the [Community Feedback page](feedback.md).